How much does it hurt, really?

 How can I be sure things are hygienic?

-The most important thing to know is that the earrings are stored in a sterile, single use, disposable cartridge, which is inserted directly into the ear piercing instrument, so that the sterile earring is the only thing that comes into contact with the ear.
-I wash my hands thoroughly with antibacterial soap and hot water, then I wear sterile surgical gloves and further use an antibacterial hand gel.
+It’s important for you to know that the earrings are stored in a sterile, single use, disposable cartridge, which is inserted directly into the ear piercing instrument, so that the sterile earring is the only thing that comes into contact with the ear.
+I wash my hands thoroughly with antibacterial soap and hot water, then I wear medical grade surgical gloves and further use an antibacterial hand gel.
 I then use an antiseptic alcohol wipe to clean the ear prior to marking it up with a surgical marking pen.
 The piercing instrument is thoroughly cleaned before and after each ear piercing, with a very powerful and fast acting disinfectant hygiene system that has kills 99.998% of bacteria, fungi & viruses within 30 seconds.

 Can I bring my own earrings to wear after you pierce my ears?

 No, you will need to be pierced with the sterile earrings provided and then keep these in your ears for at least 2 months, before changing to another pair.

 How old do you have to be to have your ears pierced?

 There is no legal minimum age for ear piercing in the UK, although many ear piercers will impose their own minimum age, or may choose to work with only older children, or teenagers.

 Do you pierce the cartilage of the ear, or do you do nose piercing?

 No, I only pierce the ear lobe, as the ear piercing system that I use is entirely suited to and designed for this.
 Cartilage is a different type of tissue, better suited to a needle piercing, which will also allow more flexibility about where you can have the piercing on the cartilaginous part of the ear.